samanthi23/app-academy-hw-with-git/WXDX/KnightsTravails.md

 while(searcher.hasNextNode)
 N = next node

-if n isthe goal return n
+if n is the goal return n

 searcher.addNodes(list of N's successors)

+# Part 2

+dfs

+trace back on current path

+have access for nodes in that path

+# Queue

+addnode

+nextnode
+.remove

+will find the 7th step one before the 12th step one

+4 successors only 4 operators 8-puzzle

+O(b^d) steps and memory